StackVista/stackstate-docs/stackpacks/integrations/humio.md

 ## Using the Humio StackPack

-Navigate to your Kubernetes cluster in StackState and use a Quick Action on one of the containers to jump into your logs.
+Navigate to your Kubernetes cluster in Rancher Observability and use a Quick Action on one of the containers to jump into your logs.